George Canning: Treasurer of the Navy

 Canning returned to office in 1804 with Pitt, becoming Treasurer of the Navy.
 In 1805 he offered Pitt his resignation after Addington was given a seat in the Cabinet.
 He wrote to Lady Hester to say he felt humiliated that Addington was a minister "and I am – nothing.
 I cannot help it, I cannot face the House of Commons or walk the streets in this state of things, as I am".
 After reading this letter Pitt summoned Canning to London for a meeting, where he told him that if he resigned it would open a permanent breach between the two of them as it would cast a slur on his conduct.
-He offered Canning the office of Chief Secretary for Ireland but he refused on the grounds that this would look like he was being got out of the way.
+He offered Canning the office of Chief Secretary for Ireland, but Canning refused on the grounds that this would look like he was being got out of the way.
 Canning eventually decided not to resign and wrote that "I am resolved to 'sink or swim' with Pitt, though he has tied himself to such sinking company.
 God forgive him".
 Canning left office with the death of Pitt; he was not offered a place in Lord Grenville's administration.

-Foreign Secretary
+Foreign secretary

-Canning was appointed Foreign Secretary in the new government of the Duke of Portland in 1807.
+Canning was appointed foreign secretary in the new government of the Duke of Portland in 1807.
 Given key responsibilities for the country's diplomacy in the Napoleonic Wars, he was responsible for planning the attack on Copenhagen in September 1807, much of which he undertook at his country estate, South Hill Park at Easthampstead in Berkshire.

 After the defeat of Prussia by the French, the neutrality of Denmark looked increasingly fragile.
 Canning was worried that Denmark might, under French pressure, become hostile to Britain.
 On the night of 21/22 July 1807 Canning received intelligence directly from Tilsit (where Napoleon and Tsar Alexander I of Russia were negotiating a treaty) which appeared "to rest on good authority" that Napoleon had proposed to the Tsar a great naval combination against Britain, of which Denmark and Portugal would be members.